 Host your own Nobel dinner

-Invite guests to an unforgettable Nobel dinner of your own.
+Invite guests to your own, unforgettable Nobel dinner.
 The table will be set with the hotel's special Nobel tableware, individual menu cards will be given to guests as a memento and of course your selected Nobel menu will be served.
 The hotel has Nobel menus dating back more than ten years, offering a wide choice of menus to fit the occasion of your Nobel evening – or perhaps the Peace Prize laureate you wish to honour.

 For parties of more than 80 people, Nobel Dinner is served in the Mirror Room, the actual venue of the prestigious event.
 For smaller groups, the hotel has a choice of well-suited alternative suites and lounges.